Macrometacorp/docs/docs/cep/windows/window-types/sliding-length.md

 ## Example

-    CREATE WINDOW StockEventWindow (symbol string, price float, volume int) length(10) output all events;
+    CREATE WINDOW StockEventWindow (symbol string, price float, volume int) WINDOW SLIDING_LENGTH(10) output all events;

     @info(name = 'query0')
-    insert into StockEventWindow
+    INSERT INTO StockEventWindow
-    from StockEventStream;
+    FROM StockEventStream;

     @info(name = 'query1')
-    insert all events into outputStream
+    INSERT all events INTO outputStream
-    select symbol, sum(price) as price
+    SELECT symbol, sum(price) AS price
-    from StockEventWindow;
+    FROM StockEventWindow;

-This processes the last 10 events in a sliding manner.
+This query processes the last 10 events in a sliding manner.